-So when the CSO traveled to Asia, R. Crusoe was delighted to create a tour for the orchestra patrons.
+There’s really no doubt that the Chicago Symphony Orchestra is one of the world’s best.
+So when the CSO travels, R. Crusoe was delighted to create tours for the orchestra patrons.

-“We at the CSO love working with the team at R. Crusoe,” explains CSO Association President Deborah Rutter.
-“They have consistently provided our patrons with extraordinary travel experiences, with the perfect blend of group travel and interaction with our musicians.
-The relationships that have developed between our patrons and musicians are special—and something that wouldn’t have happened without these shared travel experiences.”
+Over the years, CSO staff members have thanked R. Crusoe for consistently providing patrons with extraordinary travel experiences that are the perfect blend of unique group travel and interaction with our musicians.
+The relationships that have developed between patrons and musicians are special—and something that wouldn’t have happened without these shared travel experiences.

-Asia today is a kaleidoscopic mix of ancient and modern.
-Our tour focus was Asia’s development, our lens the architecture of yesterday and today.
+On one tour to Asia, the focus was on the kaleidoscopic mix of ancient and modern.
+One lens was the architecture of yesterday and today.

 In Tokyo, a new generation of architects has risen to the fore.
 Among them is Kengo Kuma, designer of the Suntory Museum.
 Mr. Kuma gave us a private tour of the museum itself.

 Azby Brown, author and professor of architecture in Kanazawa, kept the discussion going with a visit through intriguing Tokyo neighborhoods and a private home.

 There was a specially arranged visit to a significant Shinto shrine.
 Local delicacies to taste.
 And a party with the musicians.

 On to China.
 In Hong Kong, the patrons partied with the musicians in view of the city’s grand harbor.

 The next day, as the CSO tuned up, the patrons had lunch at the China Club.

 Between the Hong Kong concert and the next CSO performance (in Shanghai), R. Crusoe planned a wonderful foray for the patrons into Yunnan province, China’s most culturally diverse region.
 In lovely, 800-year-old Lijiang, we saw one of the largest collections of traditional Chinese architecture still standing.